 Side effects of these oral treatments include gastrointestinal problems and interactions with other drugs.

 Plantar and palmar psoriasis share many commonalities with other types of psoriasis.
-Psoriasis is a common chronic condition, and it’s not contagious.
+Psoriasis is a common chronic condition.
+It’s not contagious.
 Your symptoms can be unpredictable in their intensity, but there are a variety of treatments you can use to manage them.

-In addition to doctor-prescribed treatments, you can manage your psoriasis symptoms at home.
+In addition to the treatments your doctor prescribes, you can manage your psoriasis symptoms at home.

 - Take daily baths with bath oils, salts, or mild soaps.